Iraneus/betamedneed/_services/payments.md

 weight: 8
 ---

-Some **payment options** to enable you get quality medical care when and where you need it.
+Find **payment options** to enable you get medical care when and where you need it.
 You can reach out to discuss your situation.

 ![Some medicines](/images/illustrations/med-work.jpg)